JuergenGutsch/blog/_source/_posts/2018-02-13-react-chat-part3.md

 export default WebsocketService;
 ~~~

-Inside this class the Websocket client, called `HubConnection` gets created and configured.
+Inside this class the Websocket (`HubConnection`) client gets created and configured.
 The transport type needs to be WebSockets.
 Also a `ConsoleLogger` gets added to the Client, to send log information the the browsers console.
 In the last line of the constructor, I start the connection and add an error handler, that writes to the console.
 The instance of the connections is stored in a private variable inside the class.
 Right after the class I create an instance and export the instance.
 This way the instance can be imported in any class:

 ~~~ typescript
 import WebsocketService from './WebsocketService'
 ~~~

 To keep the `Chat` component and the `Users` component clean, I created additional service classes for each the components.
 This service classes encapsulated the calls to the Web API endpoints and the usage of the `WebsocketService`.
-Please [have a look into the GitHub repository](https://github.com/JuergenGutsch/react-chat-demo) to learn more about these services.
+Please [have a look into the GitHub repository](https://github.com/JuergenGutsch/react-chat-demo) to see the complete services.

 The `WebsocketService` contains three methods.
 One is to handle incoming messages, when a user logged on the chat: